 Some MEDICINES MAY INTERACT with bupropion sustained-release tablets.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Amantadine, other antidepressants (eg, amitriptyline, fluvoxamine), antipsychotics (eg, haloperidol, risperidone), clopidogrel, corticosteroids (eg, prednisone), cyclophosphamide, HIV protease inhibitors (eg, nelfinavir), insulin, levodopa, linezolid, MAOIs (eg, phenelzine), nicotine patches, oral hypoglycemics (eg, glipizide), orphenadrine, sympathomimetics (eg, pseudoephedrine), theophylline, thiotepa, tiagabine, or ticlopidine because they may increase the risk of bupropion sustained-release tablets's side effects
+- Amantadine, other antidepressants (eg, amitriptyline, fluvoxamine), antimalarials (eg, mefloquine), antipsychotics (eg, haloperidol, risperidone), clopidogrel, corticosteroids (eg, prednisone), cyclophosphamide, insulin, levodopa, linezolid, lithium, MAOIs (eg, phenelzine), nicotine replacement therapy (eg, nicotine patches), oral hypoglycemics (eg, glipizide), orphenadrine, quinolone antibiotics (eg, levofloxacin), sympathomimetics (eg, pseudoephedrine), theophylline, thiotepa, tiagabine, or ticlopidine because they may increase the risk of bupropion sustained-release tablets's side effects

-- Carbamazepine, efavirenz, phenobarbital, phenytoin, rifampin, or ritonavir because they may decrease bupropion sustained-release tablets's effectiveness
+- Carbamazepine, efavirenz, phenobarbital, phenytoin, rifamycins (eg, rifampin), or ritonavir because they may decrease bupropion sustained-release tablets's effectiveness

 - Tamoxifen because its effectiveness may be decreased by bupropion sustained-release tablets, which may lead to an increased risk of breast cancer recurrence in women with a history of breast cancer